shu-unifra/scroll-sdk/readme.md

 - `devnet/`: A quick start, basic configuration for setting up a local devnet
 - `examples/`: Template files for use in your SDK project and helper scripts

 Additional SDK tooling is available in our [scroll-sdk-cli](https://www.github.com/scroll-tech/scroll-sdk-cli) repo.
-This can also be installed locally by running `npm i -g scroll-sdk-cli` with node >= 18.
+This can also be installed locally by running `npm i -g @scroll-tech/scroll-sdk-cli` with node >= 18.
 More examples of its usage can be found in the deployment guides [here](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/).

 ## Get Started